mco-gh/mco.dev/content/post/better-blog-cm.md

 goodness that comes from the Github ecosystem.

 When I set out to build a new blog, I briefly explored the current generation of complete blogging solutions like Wordpress and Ghost.
-Thought they are extremely impressive tools, I opted for markdown files in Github with a static content generator because, for me, that feels closer to the embodiment of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which favors
+Though they are extremely impressive tools, I opted for markdown files in Github with a static content generator because, for me, that feels closer to the embodiment of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which favors